amygdalama/blog-source/content/tutorials/phonebook.md

 Try `raise`ing our `ArgumentError` exception any time a user enters too few or too many arguments.

+## 4.2 Invalid arguments

+What happens when a user enters an invalid phone number?
+A user might expect to receive an error if they tried entering:

+    :::python
+    $ python phonebook.py add 'Jane Doe' 'cat'

+This is the correct *number* of arguments, but the user is attempting to enter the string `'cat'` where the phone number is supposed to go.
+Maybe we should verify phone numbers before we store them.

 # 5. Writing Tests

 # 6. Data Persistence